 - Issuing licenses and permits

-They also ensure that all debts owed to the county are collected and taxes owed by residents are collected.
+They also ensure that all debts owed to the county are collected and that taxes owed by residents are collected.

 Depending on state law, county clerks can either be elected or appointed.